Wakefield & North of England Tulip Society

 Breeders, Flames and Feathers

 English Florists’ Tulips are distinguished by flamed and feathered markings.
 These are caused by the Tulip Breaking Virus.
-This is the virus that affected ‘Semper Augustus’ and ‘Viceroy’.
-The two most valuable and sought after tulips during the Tulipomania period in the Netherlands.
+This is the virus that affected ‘Semper Augustus’ and ‘Viceroy’: the two most valuable and sought after tulips during the Tulipomania period in the Netherlands.

-At the start of the Twentieth Century there were only four remaining tulip societies, and with when the Royal National Tulip Society closed in 1936, our society was the last remaining one dedicated to growing and holding shows in Britain.
+At the start of the Twentieth Century there were only four remaining tulip societies, and when the Royal National Tulip Society closed in 1936, our society was the last remaining one dedicated to growing and holding tulip shows in Britain.

 Florist Flowers and Standards

-The English Florists’ Tulip has to conform to certain strict standards, particularly in having a shape like half a hollow ball, and having a clean base either white or yellow, on top of which the darker colour is overlaid.
+The English Florists’ Tulip has to conform to certain strict standards, particularly in having a shape like half a hollow tennis ball, and having a clean base either white or yellow, on top of which the darker colour is overlaid.
 Although ‘Semper Augustus’ was very beautiful, very rare and extremely valuable, it wouldn’t win any prizes as an English Florist Tulip!

-The attractive markings on some of the flowers exhibited arise from infection by the tulip breaking virus of the bulb from which the flower grows.
-The markings have been known about since the days of Tulipomania in the Seventeenth Century, when livelihoods were gambled on the values of individual bulbs.
-During the 1930’s, Tulip Breaking Virus was discovered to be the cause.
+These markings have been known, and valued, since the days of Tulipomania in the Seventeenth Century, when livelihoods were gambled on the values of individual bulbs.
+However, it was only during the 1930’s, and thanks to the hard work of Dorothy Cayley, that the Tulip Breaking Virus was discovered to be the cause.

-The flowers do not seem to suffer from infection: one of the oldest cultivars known to us is Habit de Noce (Wedding Coat), dating from the 1790’s, and still grown by Society members today.
+The flowers do not seem to suffer from this infection: one of the oldest cultivars known to us is Habit de Noce (Wedding Coat), dating from the 1790’s, and still grown by Society members today.

 Breeder, flamed and feathered forms